Eva Gonzalès 1849-1883

 I worry that I’m no longer competent out in the world.

-Then there was the time I took my friend, Kari, to an early dinner as a thank you for editing the manuscript for my new book.
+Then there was the time I took my friend, Kari, to an early dinner as a thank you for editing the manuscript for my book How to Wake Up.
 The bill came and I took it out of the folder.
 Looking it over, I was puzzled.
 I said to Kari, “I don’t see a place to add in a tip.”
 She politely pointed out that I had to put my credit card on the folder and that, after the server swiped the card, I’d get a new bill with space for a tip.
 Wow.
 I used to know that.
 On a bad day, this worry can escalate into fear that I’ll be treated like a child if I’m not right on top of an interaction—infantilization is the ugly word for this phenomenon.

 I know a woman with a progressive disease that has her confined to a wheelchair and has affected her ability to speak clearly.
 But she and her husband are able to travel.
 They go on vacations and they visit her children out of town.
 In her immobility, in some ways, she’s more mobile than I am.
 I’ve sometimes envied her even though it’s likely that I’ll outlive her.
 I’m not proud of this feeling, but there you have it.
 This is a confession piece after all.